SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

 * renamed: The rule had previously the referred identifier or identifiers but was renamed for whatever reason, e.g. from a private naming scheme to UUIDs, to resolve collisions etc. It's not expected that a rule with this id exists anymore.
-* similar: Used to relate similar rules to each other (e.g. same detection content applied to different log sources, rule that is a modified version of another rule with a different level)
+* similar: Use to relate similar rules to each other (e.g. same detection content applied to different log sources, rule that is a modified version of another rule with a different level)

 ### Shema (optional)